 Commission Regulation (EU) 2016/1719 establishes a guideline on forward capacity allocation (hereinafter referred to as the “FCA Regulation”), which entered into force on 17 October 2016.

 This document, including its annexes, is a common proposal developed by all Transmission System Operators (hereafter referred to as “TSOs”) of the Ireland-UK Capacity Calculation Region (hereafter referred to as “IU Region”) regarding the proposal for the common capacity calculation in accordance with Article 10 of the FCA Regulation.
-This proposal (hereinafter referred to as the “IU CC Methodology Proposal”) is required by Article 10 (1) of the FCA Regulation.
+This proposal (hereinafter referred to as the “IU CC Methodology”) is required by Article 10 (1) of the FCA Regulation.

-The IU CC Methodology Proposal takes into account the general principles and goals set in the FCA Regulation.
+The IU CC Methodology takes into account the general principles and goals set in the FCA Regulation.

 According to Article 10 (2) of the FCA Regulation, the approach to use in the common capacity calculation methodology shall be either the coordinated net transmission capacity approach or a flow-based approach.
 In this methodology the coordinated net transmission capacity approach is used;

-In accordance with Article 10 (1) of the FCA Regulation, the IU CC Methodology Proposal shall be submitted within 6 months after the approval of the common coordinated capacity calculation methodology referred to in Article 9(7) of Regulation (EU) 2015/1222;
+In accordance with Article 10 (1) of the FCA Regulation, the IU CC Methodology shall be submitted within 6 months after the approval of the common coordinated capacity calculation methodology referred to in Article 9(7) of Regulation (EU) 2015/1222;

 The capacity calculation methodology shall be compatible with the capacity calculation methodology established for the day-ahead and intraday time frames pursuant to Article 21(1) of Regulation (EU) 2015/1222.
 It will further be compatible with the fall-back procedures, and the requirement provided for in Article 21(3) of Regulation (EU) 2015/1222; and

-According to Article 4(8) of the FCA Regulation, the expected impact of the IU CC Methodology Proposal on the objectives of the FCA Regulation has to be described.
+According to Article 4(8) of the FCA Regulation, the expected impact of the IU CC Methodology on the objectives of the FCA Regulation has to be described.
 The impact is presented below (recital 4 of this Whereas Section).

 According to Article 10(4) of the FCA Regulation, the uncertainty associated with long-term capacity calculation time frames shall be considered when applying a security analysis or statistical approach based on historical cross-zonal capacity.
 Given this methodology makes the full maximum technical capacity of the interconnectors available (subject to connection constraints) as outlined in Article 4(1) of this methodology, neither a security analysis nor statistical approach is appropriate in this case.